EECS150/fpga_labs_fa22/lab1/spec/spec.md

 ```

 Alternatively, you can use a Windows or Linux VirtualBox VM and install Vivado inside the VM, using the instructions above.
 Make sure there's enough virtual disk space allocated to the VM.

-Note that Vivado does not run on ARM CPUs such as the Apple M1 - neither of the above methods will work for these computers.
+Note that we do not recommend running Vivado on ARM CPUs such as the Apple M1 - it is possible but both speed and reliability are questionable.
+However, in case you're curious, you could try following this [guide](https://andrewowen.net/blog/running-xilixn-vivado-on-an-m1-mac/).
+You shouldn't require spice and Berkeley offers students access to Windows 10/11.

 ### Verilog
 Throughout the semester, you will build increasingly complex designs using Verilog, a widely used hardware description language (HDL).